nhm38/ECE4960/lab3-page.md

 - The sensor has good repeatability even in the short distance mode
 - The data is very linear between 0.5 feet and 2 feet which means the expected and actual measurements match and are therefore accurate
 - The x-offset of the graph shows the minimum discernable distance is around an inch in practice
 - I found the maximum distance measured in short distance mode to be 7.71 ft when the actual distance was 8 ft.
-After going past 8ft, the measured distance registered as 0.00 ft.
+After going past 8ft, the measured distance registered as 0.00 ft

 ### Ranging time
 - I used the .getIntermeasurementPeriod() method
   - The specified inter-measurement period (in milliseconds) determines how frequently the sensor takes a measurement